-Powell previously worked as a teacher in San Diego schools and served as vice principal of Correia

-Middle School in Point Loma.
+Powell previously worked as a teacher in San Diego schools and served as vice principal of Correia Middle School in Point Loma.

-He is the founder and owner of an independent real estate brokerage in San Diego.
+He is the founder and owner of an independent real estate brokerage

 Powell supports working to implement a system of teacher evaluation that assesses and rewards teachers for improving student academic achievement.